Detritus of Evolution

 Alongside his films, which are preserved at the Austrian Film Museum, Kubelka's collection of artifacts is essential in understanding his work and portraying his comprehensive philosophy of human culture.
 Since the 1950s, Kubelka has assembled a collection of significant art and cultural objects from around the globe: from artworks to tools and musical instruments to the refuse of consumer society.
 The collection consists of several thousand objects on display in rows and series in Kubelka's apartment in Vienna's first district.
 Kubelka articulates his conception of the world through these objects; by demonstrating them and through their spatial and temporal "montage," he reveals the structural characteristics of human culture, their compression over time, as well as continuities and the experience of novelty in cultural history.
 His performance "activates the pile of detritus" (Kubelka), a research and educational practice that can be understood as an analog form of "augmented reality."

 Our working thesis was that Kubelka's non-verbal work represents an immaterial form of cultural history.
 It encompasses the history of a collection, its organization and taxonomy, and the links that place seemingly contingent objects and experiences into relationship with each other.
-This tacit knowledge in the collection has been explored as part of an artistic-scientific research project.
+This tacit knowledge in the collection was the focus of an artistic and scholarly research project.

-This special project was carried out as part of the Austrian Film Museum's scholarly activities and under Peter Kubelka's artistic and scholarly direction.
+This special project was undertaken as part of the Austrian Film Museum's scholarly activities and under Peter Kubelka's artistic and scholarly direction.
 Austrian and international experts from the worlds of art and scholarship took part in leading video fieldwork and interviews with Peter Kubelka.

 Applicant and project carrier: Austrian Film Museum (Vienna)